freeCodeCamp/freeCodeCamp/guide/english/csharp/array/index.md

 `nameOfArray[2] = 50;`

-The will assign the value of 50 directly into element [2]
+Code above will assign the value of 50 directly into element [2]

 You can assign multiple values at once while declaring the array using the format below: